-This course is a comprehensive study of Arab, Asian, African, European, Latinx, Multiracial, and native groups in the United States, focusing on sociological analyses of race, ethnicity, and racism.
+This course is a comprehensive study of Arab, Asian, African, European, Latinx/Chicano, Multiracial, and Native American groups in the United States, focusing on sociological analyses of race, ethnicity, and racism.
 Students examine the cultural, political, and economic practices and institutions that support or challenge racism, racial, and ethnic inequalities, as well as historical and contemporary patterns of interaction among various racial and ethnic groups.